lawrence-witt/with-event-interface/README.md

 ### Generics

-The `augmentEventListeners` function generally preserves generic type parameters in classes, with the exception of classes returned from a static builder.
+The `augmentEventInterface` function generally preserves generic type parameters in classes, with the exception of classes returned from a static builder.
 This is because in order to type the return of the builder accurately, we must gain access to its original return type, and in doing so any generic arguments provided to that builder are permanently widened.

 <details>
 <summary>Expand</summary>